gggritso/Vimmy.safariextension/README.md

 - `esc` and `ctrl+[` to break out of link mode
 - `shift-h` to go back in history
 - `shift-l` to go forward in history
+- `gT` to go to the next tab
+- `gt` to go the the previous tab
+- `x` to close the current tab
+- `ctrl-d` to scroll down by half a page
+- `ctrl-u` to scroll up by half a page
+- `ctrl-f` to scroll down by a full page
+- `ctrl-b` to scroll up by a full page

 ## Settings